lukemcmack/2k-predictor/README.md

 - **nba_combined_stats.csv** - uncleaned merged datasets
 - **nba_2k_cleaned_final.csv** - the final merged dataset, formatted for analysis with missing records dropped

-*(If you do not want to run this script, the data is also stored in the folder **data_v2**.)*
+*(The scraping script uses geckodriver, this file is already in the data_scraping file)* *(If you do not want to run this script, the data is also stored in the folder **data_v2**.)*